 At Goodwin, Ms. Grammel has been an active member of teams litigating three federal jury trials and one federal bench trial.
 She has also worked on appellate matters in the First Circuit and the Supreme Judicial Court of Massachusetts.

 Representative matters include:

 - AstraZeneca Pharmaceuticals LP et al. v.
 Teva Pharmaceuticals USA, Inc., No. 14-1478-GMS (D. Del.).
-Representing Teva in Hatch-Waxman suit regarding Teva’s proposed generic version of BYETTA® (exenatide), resulting in settlement of all claims following a favorable decision on claim construction.
+Represented Teva in Hatch-Waxman suit regarding Teva’s proposed generic version of BYETTA® (exenatide), resulting in settlement of all claims following a favorable decision on claim construction.
 Asserted patents included formulation and method of treatment claims.

 Ms. Grammel is a member of the Boston Bar Association, the American Bar Association and the National Association of Women Lawyers.